github/training-kit/downloads/subversion-migration.md

 **Key:** ✓ yes, ✗ no

 ## Leveraging Git's support of SVN
 During a VCS change, there may be a need to begin using Git locally while the hosted repositories remain under Subversion control.
-The `git svn` command and sub-commends provide the ability to interact with Subversion's repositories while using all the benefits of Git on the command line or with graphical clients.
+The `git svn` command and sub-commands provide the ability to interact with Subversion's repositories while using all the benefits of Git on the command line or with graphical clients.

 Acquire an SVN repository, with a resulting Git repository locally: